janusqa/DjangoStore/README.md

   - custom actions beyond create, update, save, destroy etc.
     - we want to create a custom action called me which can be accessed by current logged in user to fetch his profile / customer info
       - this is possible by creating a custom method on the CustomerViewSet and decorating it as an action. "action" is imported from rest_framework.decorators

+### Auth permissions on endpoints
+- the default rest_framework permission is AllowAny but we can change this via REST_FRAMEWORK key DEFAULT_PERMISSION_CLASSES in settings.py to for example IsAuthenticated.
+Now all our enpoints required a logged in user aka a valid jwt token to access them or they will get a 401.
+- We can also leave the default permission in place and apply permissions we need to specific views.
+See CustomerViewSet permission_classes
+- lets say we want our products endpoint to be able to be listed by any user including anon users, but only allow admins to update, create, delete. we need a custom permission for this because rest_framework only allows IsAuthenticatedOrReadOnly which means any authenticated user can perform CRUD, but recall we only want admins to perform CRUD, any other user can only retrieve or list.
+So we need to create a custom permission for example "IsAdminOrReadOnly". in store app see permissions.py.
+We apply it to a view set as usual using permission_classes = [IsAdminOrReadOnly].
+See ProductViewSet